arnagock/Portfolio/README.md

 # Portfolio

-This Repo is designed to track my Webdevelopement experiences during my Bootcamp at Propulsion Accademy.
+This Repo is designed to track my developement experiences during my Bootcamp at Propulsion Accademy.